 Phillip Markham, Senior Archaeological Planning Officer reported the following;

 · The current balance of the Bucks Historic Emergency Recording Fund is £7617.

 · £7267 was carried over from the financial year 2013/14

 · £350 has been paid in (£150 from Milton Keynes and £100 from Wycombe DC is still awaited)

 Action: Eliza Alqassar

 · There has been no expenditure to the end of August.

 Milton Keynes and Wycombe need to be reminded to send purchase orders so they can be invoiced.

 Reports of the Keeper of Archaeology and Finds Liaison Officer

-During the update, the following points were made and question asked.
+During the update, the following questions were asked and comments made;

 Report of the Regional Archaeologist